Keeping your online accounts secure

 Do you use the same password on more than one account?
 Do you use the same password to log into your social media accounts and online banking?
 Have you been using the same password for years?
 Then it’s time to update your passwords so they are all unique and more secure.

 Security experts now recommend using a ‘pass phrase’ rather than simply a password.
 Find out more about how to set strong passwords.

 This one seems obvious.
-But almost 1 in 5 teenagers have shared the password to their social media accounts with a friend, family member, boyfriend or girlfriend.
-You may think sharing your password with a partner or friend is a way of saying ‘I have nothing to hide’ — but it is never a good idea to share your passwords.
-Sharing your passwords puts you in a vulnerable position and puts your personal information and data at risk.
+But almost 1 in 5 teenagers have shared the passcode to their social media accounts with a friend, family member, boyfriend or girlfriend.
+It may seem like a way of saying ‘I have nothing to hide’, but it’s never a good idea to let anyone else know your passcodes – it increases your risk of cyberbullying and hacking of your personal information.